yorickpeterse/oga/README.md

 Writing an XML/HTML parser is a lot of work.
 If you feel generous enough you can reward my work by donating some [Dogecoin][dogecoin] to address `DUN6ACHZefdroMkwvkyoQD67ZeTac6pJpz`.
-If you'd like to reward me using a real currency (such as Monopoly money, aka Euros) you can send them to Paypal address `yorickpeterse@gmail.com`.
+If you'd like to reward me using a real currency (such as Monopoly money, aka Euros) you can send it to Paypal address `yorickpeterse@gmail.com`.

 ## License